getify/Functional-Light-JS/ch5.md

 In computing, we use what's called pseudo-random algorithms for generation.
 Turns out true randomness is pretty hard, so we just kinda fake it with complex algorithms that produce values that seem observably random.
 These algorithms calculate long streams of numbers, but the secret is, the sequence is actually predictable if you know the starting point.
 This starting point is referred to as a seed.

 Some languages let you specify the seed value for the random number generation.
-If you always specify the same seed, you'll always get the same sequence of outputs from subsequent "random number" generations.
+If you always specify the same seed, you'll always get the same sequence of outputs from subsequent "pseudo-random number" generations.
 This is incredibly useful for testing purposes, for example, but incredibly dangerous for real world application usage.

-In JS, the randomness of `Math.random()` calculated is based on an indirect input, because you cannot specify the seed.
+In JS, the randomness of `Math.random()` calculation is based on an indirect input, because you cannot specify the seed.
 As such, we have to treat built-in random number generation as a side cause.

 ### I/O Effects

-It may not have been terribly obvious yet, but the most common (and essentially unavoidable) form of side cause/effect is I/O (input/output).
+The most common (and essentially unavoidable) form of side cause/effect is I/O (input/output).
 A program with no I/O is totally pointless, because its work cannot be observed in any way.
 Useful programs must at a minimum have output, and many also need input.
 Input is a side cause and output is a side effect.

-The typical input for the browser JS programmer is user events (mouse, keyboard) and for output is the DOM.
+The typical input for the browser JS programmer is user events (mouse, keyboard), and for output is the DOM.
 If you work more in Node.js, you may more likely receive input from, and send output to, the file system, network connections, and/or the `stdin`/`stdout` streams.

 As a matter of fact, these sources can be both input and output, both cause and effect.
 Take the DOM, for example.
 We update (side effect) a DOM element to show text or an image to the user, but the current state of the DOM is an implicit input (side cause) to those operations as well.